What Is the ABC Test for Independent Contractors?

 The Dynamex Case and Independent Contractor Status

-The Court said that the worker could ONLY be an independent contractor if each of these three factors was met:
+As mentioned earlier, states will vary on exactly what parts of the test they apply and when they apply the test to workers.
+The California ruling found that a worker could only be an independent contractor if each of these three factors was met:

 - The worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.